 Audience Member: So, you talked about the opportunities with lawyers there, but something I'm thinking as a potential counter-argument is that once you helped to establish the legality of a given function of a smart contract, you have now made yourself obsolete.
 So is that a reasonable concern?

 Mr. Bridgesmith: Well, it's a concern -- I think it's a misguided concern, and here’s why.
 It’s going to happen.
 So, where there are efficiencies, a global economy will find those efficiencies because “better, faster, cheaper” is how you succeed and survive in a global economy.
 So the more I can be of value as a legal advisor to a company or a business that is using smart contracts -- to help them understand what the legal principles are at play and to be able to work with the technologists in order to accomplish that goal, greater value to them by being able to be a partner to the process of creating a smart contract application that is going to be of benefit to the client.
-I’m improving my value, not losing opportunity, I'm actually gaining opportunity.
+So I’m improving my value, not losing opportunity, I'm actually gaining opportunity.

 Dr. ElMissiry: If I may add to that, back in the nineties, I used to pay $24.99 to make a trade, a stock trade, and I had to speak with a banker.
 Nowadays I can make it through my phone, and it costs me absolutely nothing, but the bankers are still here, right?
 So it's similar to that.
 If you think about it, the transactions are going to happen on it when it expands.
 It's not like you're going to write one contract; you're going to write many, and each one will govern [lifting everything’s up].
 So even with the educational process, you don’t create one contract and it governs all educational process.
 It has to be a unique contract for every case, for every university, and so forth.
 That requires thought.
 Why does it require thought?
 Because unlike a conventional contract where you can sign, and then appeal, and change, and all that stuff, and a judge will throw it all away, it is nothing like that.
 Once you sign it into the network, into code, it’s gone forever, so you cannot change it, it would be very hard.
 So by you giving your advice on how that contract will affect the legal ramifications of all of the stuff, then I can basically write better contracts, and engage in them knowing the consequences versus engaging in them unknowingly and lose a lot.